 As part of the process, nearly 200 residents and Lihikai school staff,

-while navigating the Papa Avenue–Māʻalo Street intersection.
+teachers and families participated in a survey, sharing their experiences while navigating the Papa Avenue–Māʻalo Street intersection.
 Public input was instrumental in the project design and street beautification, and will also inform future improvements by the County.

 From the survey feedback we learned: